ninagroop/ninagroop/content/home/index.md

 You always have the power to write a new future.
 Your past doesn’t dictate or even predict it.
 Trust me: It’s never too late to encounter your heart and renew your life to live with joy and purpose.
 I've done it, and you can too.

+For more than two decades as an editor, I helped uncover what authors were really trying to say, refining their thoughts and words to clarify their message.
+[As a coach](/coaching), I will help you uncover what your heart is saying and then provide you the tools to live it.

-Whether you're facing a major life transition or you're feeling stuck where you are, I’m here to help you uncover your hopes and dreams, see the possibilities, and write your next pages.
+Whether you're facing a major life transition or you're feeling stuck where you are, I’m here to help you connect with your hopes and dreams, see the possibilities, and write your next pages.

 ## Featured Blog Posts